 Inflamed and painful breast tissue, clogged ducts, and sore nipples – mastitis is an infection many breastfeeding moms come to dread.
 Known as puerperal or lactation mastitis when it affects breastfeeding moms, it is pegged as one of the reasons women often give up breastfeeding altogether.
 This condition is common in the first 6 months of nursing and often occurs due to the build-up of milk in the breast, leading to infection by bacteria.
 But mastitis isn’t just confined to breastfeeding women.
 It can affect other women too and is known as periductal mastitis in this case.
 It usually occurs when the breast gets infected after some injury to the nipple – for example, when you have cracked nipples or get a nipple piercing.1

 Mastitis can cause a swollen red area on the breast that’s painful and warm to the touch.
 You may also have a lump in your breast or nipple discharge.
 Fever, chills, and a body ache are also common.
-See a doctor if you have mastitis so that any infection can be treated as soon as possible.
-Be sure to complete your course of antibiotics.2
+See a doctor if

 So what are your options if you are struggling with these symptoms?
 You may need antibiotics to sort out the infection associated with mastitis.
 Make sure you see a doctor as soon as possible since a delay in treatment can result in the formation of an abscess, a pocket of pus-filled tissue.3 In the meantime, the following natural remedies can also help speed up recovery and ease symptoms.
 If you are breastfeeding, do remember you need to wash off any herbal remedy that you apply before a feed so your baby doesn’t ingest it.

 1. Continue To Breastfeed Or Express Milk If You Are A Nursing Mother